Tom Cleverley: Personal life

 Growing up, Cleverley suffered from a childhood speech impediment and was given a nickname, "Chunks".
 In October 2011, Cleverley accepted substantial undisclosed libel damages over a false claim made by The Sun newspaper the previous August that he had "badgered" a girl for sex in Blackpool.
 Cleverley was at home with his girlfriend in Manchester when the newspaper said the incident had occurred.

-In May 2012, Cleverley began dating ex-TOWIE star, Georgina Dorsett after they first met through a mutual friend.
-Dorsett announced her pregnancy in December 2012 and gave birth to their child, a daughter, Nevaeh Rose, on 7 June 2013.
-The couple announced their engagement in July 2014 and were married the following year.
-Cleverley and Dorsett had a second child when she gave birth to a boy, Albie, on 3 May 2016.
+In 2012, Cleverley began dating The Only Way is Essex television personality Georgina Dorsett.
+They had a daughter in 2013 and married at Claridge's hotel in London in 2015.
+Their son was born in 2016.

-In October 2015, Cleverley was present in his house, with his wife and then baby daughter, when he was burgled by armed thieves.
+In October 2015, Cleverley was present in his house, with his wife and baby daughter, when he was burgled by armed thieves.
 Watches, designer handbags, jewellery and two Range Rovers were stolen.